alphagov/government-service-design-manual/service-manual/the-team/induction-and-development.md

 Back in your department you will be better able to:

 *  advocate for digital by default
-*  establish and track user-centred KPIs
+*  establish and track user-centred key performance indicators
 *  model the right behaviours
 *  get things done and operate your services effectively